Latest posts by Hailey Friedman (see all)

 Alternatively, you can use a podcast agency like Midroll or Panoply that can connect you to the shows within their network.
 This is the second route I took.
 This takes some of the legwork out of it in that they communicate with the podcast hosts on your behalf and negotiate rates, however you’re still on your own when it comes to coming up with the podcast creative, listening to the live reads after the show airs, and tracking the effectiveness of the campaign (which can be tricky)

 Pro tip: when a podcast host misreads a part of your script, you are justified in asking for a “make good“, meaning a free ad next time around.
 So it’s important that you, or someone with your best interests in mind, is listening to all the live reads to make sure they were done correctly.

-Or my favorite option, you can use a full-service podcast agency like Oxford Road.
-This is the route I took the third time around and I continue to use them to this day.
+Or my favorite option, you can use a full-service podcast agency.
+This is the route I took the third time around and I continue to use this one agency to this day.
+Their diligence and support throughout the podcast ad buying process has been a lifesaver.
 Managing podcast campaigns correctly is extremely time consuming and it’s something I underestimated the first two times I tried it (and therefore I failed at it).

 Podcast advertising can be a great way to reach a highly engaged audience.

 Since it’s a relatively new medium, now is your chance to get ahead of the game and differentiate yourself.